 Before, whenever you needed to move the cursor, you could tap-and-hold to bring up the magnified view, then drag to where appropriate.
 The magnifier was kicked to the curb in iOS 13, so now you just grab the cursor and move it without much thought.

 In iOS 12 and under, you could tap the center of a word for the rest of your life and you'd never get it to go anywhere but at the beginning or end of the word.
-In iOS 13, that changes.
+In iOS 13, that still applies, but if you long-press instead you can place the cursor in the middle wherever necessary.

 You could always double-tap a word to select it when editing text, but now you can double-tap to highlight the sentence and triple-tap to highlight a whole paragraph.